mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 ##### 47:47

-**Question**: [Roshi](glossary#roshi)?
+**Question**: Roshi?
 Sometimes so many things come up, especially the first couple days of [sesshin](glossary#sesshin), it seems like it takes an enormous effort to return to the breath.
 Should we use effort?

-**Katagiri**: Uh, enormous effort – we cannot continue enormous effort.
-So, sometimes; don’t attach to enormous effort constantly.
+**Katagiri**: Uh, *enormous* effort – we cannot continue enormous effort.
+So, sometimes [use effort]; don’t attach to enormous effort constantly.

 Sometimes enormous effort makes you exhausted.
 At that time, forget it!
 Just *relax*, okay? *[The group laughs.]* Just relax!
 And, you know, taking a breath, and a short breath, and a long breath; letting it go.